Felix Alvarado

 Felix Pedro Alvarado Sanchez (born 15 February 1989) is a Nicaraguan professional boxer who held the IBF light flyweight title from 2018 to 2022.
 He previously challenged for the IBF flyweight title in 2022, the WBA (Regular) light flyweight title in 2013, and the WBA (Regular) flyweight title in 2014.
-As of January 2022, Alvarado is ranked as the world's best active light flyweight by The Ring, second best by BoxRec and third best by the Transnational Boxing Rankings Board.
+As of March 2025, Alvarado is ranked as the world's sixth best active flyweight by The Ring, and seventh by BoxRec and the Transnational Boxing Rankings Board.
 His twin brother, René Alvarado, is also a professional boxer.